-Project Management Course will be held for new subgrantees and planned for the month of October 2006.
+Project Management Course will be held for new subgrantees and planned for the first quarter of FFY 2008.
 Through this course, subgrantees will learn the various rules and regulations which govern their projects, how to complete various required reports, how to work with the media to promote their highway safety initiative, and how their project fits into the overall state strategy to improve highway safety.
-Also, a series of workshops will be held in various parts of the state to present the FFY 2008 SC Highway Safety Program's Funding Guidelines.
+Also, a series of workshops will be held in various parts of the state to present the FFY 2009 SC Highway Safety Program's Funding Guidelines.
 The workshops will be conducted by OHS staff members and NHTSA representatives.
 Prospective Project Directors will be given instruction regarding the completion of grant applications, including a session on developing a project proposal and grant writing techniques.

-OHS and Statistical Analysis Center (SAC) staff, with input from Federal partners (NHTSA, FHWA, FMCSA, etc.), will determine priority areas for FFY 2008 based on available data.
-Once priorities are determined, service gaps identified, and high need geographic areas are determined, the FFY 2008 Funding Guidelines will be written and mailed to current and prospective subgrantees.
-The Funding Guidelines document will also be posted, along with the Grant Application Form and instructions for completing the grant form, on the OHS web site.
+OHS and Statistical Analysis Center (SAC) staff, with input from Federal partners (NHTSA, FHWA, FMCSA, etc.), will determine priority areas for FFY 2009 based on available data.
+Once priorities are determined, service gaps identified, and high need geographic areas are determined, the FFY 2009 Funding Guidelines will be written and posted on the OHS website.
+Letters notifying potential applicants of the document's availability on the website will be mailed to current and prospective subgrantees.
+Along with the Funding Guidelines document will be posted, a current Grant Application Form and instructions for completing the grant form.
+The OHS anticipates that by the next funding cycle (FFY 2009), applicants will be able to submit grant applications online through the Grants Management System of the SC Department of Public Safety.